vladiibine/pycaption-cli/README.md

 Extra parameters
 =================

- - read_invalid_positioning (a bool parameter with this key will be passed to all readers who accept it)
+ - ```--read_invalid_positioning``` (a bool parameter with this key will be passed to all readers who accept it).
+This parameter has effect only on the DFXPReader currently.
+Its effect is that the reader will try to parse positioning info the best it can, even if it doesn't conform to the specs (for instance attributes like ```tts:origin``` that are specified on elements where they should have no meaning.

 License
 =======